 Surely, the element of prayer adds a whole new dynamic to traditional forms of meditation, But at its core, it is still about connecting with your spirituality.

 Although a person who practices Christian meditation may not always agree with the beliefs of a traditional practitioner, both parties can still take advantage of the benefits of meditation.

 To further understand the conflict between Christian meditation and the more common way of meditating, let’s take a look at the more intricate details of the two.
 As you may already know, meditation has Eastern routes, particularly from ancient India or the birthplace of Hinduism.

-When one performs yoga or recites a mantra while doing transcendental meditation, they are actually practicing rituals that were drawn from Hinduism.
+When one performs yoga or recites a mantra while doing meditation, they are actually practicing rituals that were drawn from Hinduism.